immunefi-team/Bounty_Boosts/ZeroLend/29286 - [SC - Medium] MultiSigWalletremoveOwner - L The bug allows th....md

 # `MultiSigWallet::removeOwner()` - L127: The bug allows the last owner in the `owners` array to remain in the array even after being marked as not an owner if they are the one intended for removal.

-Submitted on Wed Mar 13 2024 03:20:08 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 13th 2024 at 09:20:08 UTC by @OxSCSamurai for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29286